Minimal UI design: Complete guide to whitespace

 - Micro white space is the space between smaller elements: between list items, between a caption and an image, or between words and letters.

-And remember, the principal goal of white space is to draw attention to the content itself: it’s the supporting act.
+The principal goal of whitespace design is to draw attention to the content itself.
 After all, what is design if not a means to communicate?

 Miller explains that by organizing, and reducing the cognitive load that our brains have to manage, we will have more luck in keeping focused.
 He goes on to talk about how “chunking”, or grouping relevant information together that can be located and scanned quickly, has had a positive effect on our ability to retain focus on a given task, such as memorization and processing large amounts of information.